 How do teachers implement trauma informed practice in the classroom?

-These routines lower learner anxiety (Jennings & Greenberg, 2009).
-Teachers build relationships and use calm language for behaviour (Marzano et al., 2003).
-Learners manage emotions better with self-regulation skills (Gross, 2015).
+These routines can lower learner anxiety (Jennings & Greenberg, 2009).
+Teachers build relationships and use calm language when they respond to behaviour (Marzano et al., 2003).
+Learners also manage feelings better when they learn self-regulation skills, which help them pause and cope (Gross, 2015).

 What are the benefits of trauma informed practice for learning?

-These practices create a more stable environment where all learners can focus on their academic tasks without fear or distraction.
-By reducing the frequency of emotional outbursts, teachers can spend more time on direct instruction and support.
-This approach leads to higher levels of engagement, better attendance, and improved long-term academic results for vulnerable learners.
+These practices create a more stable setting where all learners can focus on school work without fear or distraction.
+When emotional outbursts happen less often, teachers can spend more time on direct teaching and support.
+This approach leads to stronger engagement, better attendance, and improved long-term academic results for vulnerable learners.

 What does the research say about trauma informed schools?